 Lakeland Personal Injury Attorneys

-For nearly 25 years, the Fernandez Firm Accident Injury Attorneys has successfully represented thousands of personal injury clients throughout Central Florida.
+For nearly 25 years, the Fernandez Firm Accident Injury Attorneys law firm has successfully represented thousands of personal injury clients throughout Central Florida.

 If you or a loved one suffered injuries, you must select experienced Lakeland personal injury attorneys.
 Your choice of lawyer can dramatically affect the compensation you receive for your injuries.
 Unlike some firms that rarely go to trial or are quick to accept any settlement, our lawyers have significant jury trial experience and prepare your case from day one.

 At the Fernandez Firm Accident Injury Attorneys, our attorneys work with your treating doctors to determine the full extent of your injuries.
-We gather all your medical bills and wage records to consult with financial experts and determine your economic damages, including loss of future earning capacity.
+We consult with financial experts to determine your economic damages, including loss of future earning capacity.
 This intensive process helps provide us with a figure that covers the amount needed to readjust to life following an accident.

 While each case is different and damages vary, our dedication to our clients and courtroom success led us to recover more than $100 million in settlements and verdicts.
 We have been helping injured victims for more than two decades.

-We can help you recover from mounting medical bills, wage loss, and compensation for your pain and suffering if you have injuries.
+We can help you recover from mounting medical bills, wage loss, and pain and suffering from your injuries.
 Please call our Lakeland office now or simply complete our Free Case Review form.

 Table of Contents

 - How Much Does a Personal Injury Attorney Cost?